 De Anza College uses the P-NP grade for courses authorized by the Board of Trustees and Title 5.
-Students must request the P/NP option during the first 30% of the duration of the course.
-(Check the Academic Calendar for the deadline for each quarter.)

 - Some courses are Pass-No Pass only and a letter grade cannot be assigned.
 Check the course description for information on the grade type for each course.
 Letter grades are not available in these courses.

 - Other courses may allow students to select Pass-No Pass as an option.
 Students should be aware that some transfer schools may not accept Pass-No Pass results for credit or to satisfy certain requirements.
 Once a student selects the Pass-No Pass option for a De Anza course, state regulations do not allow that selection to be reversed.